mondoohq/samples/dod-amsterdam-hacklab/hack-write-up.md

 Mimikatz is an open-source application that allows users to view and save authentication credentials like Kerberos tickets

-- download mimikatz via to the windows vm
+- download mimikatz to the windows vm

 ```powershell
 C:\Windows\system32>powershell